Arnab-Developer/BloodSugarTracking/README.md

 ## Tech stack

-It is an ASP.NET 5 MVC app with Entity Framework Core for data access with SQL Server database. xUnit has been used for unit testing.
+It is an ASP.NET 6 MVC app with Entity Framework for data access with SQL Server database. xUnit has been used for unit testing.

 ## Docker image